-Forst, flip the cards over and look at their backs.
-Then, locate their yearly stats and you should see a list of years along with batting averages, etc. for hitters and ERA, etc. for pitchers.
+First, flip the cards over and look at the other side.
+Then, locate their yearly stats on the back and you should see a list of years along with batting averages, etc. for hitters and ERA, etc. for pitchers.
 If there is only one year listed, you might have a rookie, but to be even more confident, compare that year’s stats to the player’s career totals.
 If the figures and stats in that one year match the player’s career totals, you might have their rookie card.

 Additionally, there might be multiple years listed on the back, but some of those might be from a player’s minor league seasons.
 So, if there is more than one year, check how many years there are listed for the pro team, and then compare that line to the player’s career totals.